-Method of Inspection Reason for rejection Limousines and novelty vehicles 15.
-All fixtures and fittings i.e. mirror balls, drinks cabinets, televisions etc. must be stored securely and not hinder the ingress or egress from the passenger compartment. that prevents ease of ingress or egress from the passenger compartment.
-A notice identifying the maximum seating capacity to be displayed in the passenger compartment and clearly visible to all passengers.
-It may be necessary to display more than one sign indicating the maximum seating capacity.
-For Hire' roof sign 16.
-No maximum seating capacity sign or signs displayed.
+M Method of Inspection Reason for rejection Lii mous nes and novelty vehicles 15 sto fixtures and fittings i.e. mirror balls, drinks cabinets, televisions etc. must be ored securely and not hinder the ingress or egress from the passenger mpartment.
+15. Any fixture or fitting, that is loose or insecure or where walkways are blocked that prevents ease of ingress or egress from the passenger compartment.
+16 со notice identifying the maximum seating capacity to be displayed in the passenger mpartment and clearly visible to all passengers.
+It may be necessary to display ore than one sign indicating the maximum seating capacity.
+16. No maximum seating capacity sign or signs displayed.
 A sign or signs not clearly visible to all passengers.
-Hackney Carriages only Check the vehicle is fitted with an operational 'For Hire' roof sign that is: a.
-Of the correct style and type b.
-Securely fastened to the vehicle c.
-Adequately and securely wired d.
-Functional a.
-Incorrect colour or details shown on sign b.
-Insecure sign c.
-Wiring is not in good condition and/or is loose and/or chaffed d.
+J. 'For Hire' roof sign Ha ackne y Carriages only 1. .
+Ch eck the vehicle is fitted with an operational 'For Hire' roof sign that is: 1. a.
+Of the correct style and type a.
+Incorrect colour or details shown on sign ) b.
+Securely fastened to the vehicle b.
+Insecure sign C. Adequately and securely wired c.
+Wiring is not in good condition and/or is loose and/or chaffed ) d.
+Functional d.
 Illumination not consistent across the sign i.e. all lamps/LEDs are illuminated when switched on.